-- 1/2 cup sunflower seeds, toasted in 1 tsp oil
+- ½ cup sunflower seeds, toasted in 1 teaspoon oil

 - Begin by toasting the sunflower seeds in a skillet over medium heat.
-Heat 1 tsp oil, then add the sunflower seeds.
+Heat 1 teaspoon oil, then add the sunflower seeds.
 Stir frequently and watch carefully as they burn easily.
-Remove from heat when they are lightly browned, then sprinkle with 1/4 teaspoon fine sea salt.
+Remove from heat when they are lightly browned, then sprinkle with ½ teaspoon fine sea salt.

 - Next, combine honey-mustard dressing ingredients in a small jar.
 Shake to emulsify.

-- In a large bowl, combine broccoli with cranberries, toasted sunflower seeds, finely chopped green onion, grated cheddar cheese.
+- In a large bowl, combine broccoli florets with cranberries, toasted sunflower seeds, finely chopped green onion, and grated cheddar cheese.
 Toss with honey-mustard dressing and refrigerate until serving time.

-- Finally, sprinkle with hemp seeds just before serving.
+- Finally, sprinkle with hemp hearts just before serving.